 “For global technology firms, data and technological innovation are the raw materials that drive their businesses.
 Offshore renewable organisations must follow their lead or risk being left behind in the fourth industrial revolution.”

-Adrian Fox, Head of Offshore Assets at The Crown Estate, commented: “Together with the team at ORE Catapult, we’re working to help the UK offshore wind sector unlock the benefits of data analysis, visualisation and insight; exploring how some of today’s operational issues could be resolved faster and more accurately using state of the art techniques.
+Adrian Fox, Head of Offshore Assets at The Crown Estate, added: “Together with the team at ORE Catapult, we’re working to help the UK offshore wind sector unlock the benefits of data analysis, visualisation and insight; exploring how some of today’s operational issues could be resolved faster and more accurately using state of the art techniques.

 “The focus on driving value from data will no doubt bring real benefits to industry, helping maintain offshore winds’ leading position as the renewable energy solution of choice for the UK, and supporting UK talent to lead the fourth industrial revolution.”